DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Focused
    - Description: There's some domain that completely captivates you.
 When you're invested, you know exactly how to proceed and there's no distracting you.
 You barely see the outside world.
    - Resource: Simple
    - Mechanic: Pick a Skill on your character sheet.
 When engaged in a non-instantaneous task that involves that skill, you draw 2 cards and select the higher value.
 During this time, you also have the Unattentive Vulnerability and are also unable to percieve the world outside this task.
-Draw 2 cards and select the lowest for any unrelated Skill.
+Draw 2 cards and select the lowest for any Skill check made that is not directly related to the task at hand.
    - Prerequisites:
    - Tags:
 - Name: Handy